The-Lammert-Lab/tinnitus-reconstruction/docs/utils.md

 which contains only `-1` and `1` values, used to determine the threshold if using one of the custom options.

-- options.mean_zero: `bool`, default: false,
+- mean_zero: `bool`, default: false,
 representing a flag that centers the mean of the stimuli and representation.

-- options.response_thresh: `char`, either: `'yesses'` or `'noes'`, default: `''`,
-which determines by what measure the threshold for choosing a "yes" response is determined.
+- from_responses: `bool`, name-value, default: `false`,
+a flag to determine the threshold from the given responses.
 The default results in 50% threshold.
 If using this option, `responses` must be passed as well.

+- threshold: Positive scalar, name-value, default: 50, representing a variable by which to manually set the response threshold.
+If `from_responses` is true, this will be ignored.

+- verbose: `bool`, name-value, default: `true`, a flag to print information messages

 **OUTPUTS:**